stackotter/delta-client/README.md

 ## Overview

-Delta Client is an open source rewrite of Minecraft Java Edition written in Swift (and a bit of C for performance).
+Delta Client is an open source rewrite of Minecraft Java Edition written in Swift (Apple's modern programming language).
+The main focus of this project is to create a highly efficient Java Edition compatible client for macOS.

-In the future the project will support iOS and iPadOS and maybe AppleTV to allow playing on Java Edition on platforms normally limited to Bedrock Edition.
+In the future the project will also hopefully support iOS, iPadOS and maybe tvOS.
+This would allow playing on Java Edition servers, on platforms normally limited to Bedrock Edition.

-The focus of this project is to provide a significantly more performant Minecraft Java Edition compatible client for macOS (and one at all for iOS).

-NOTE: I am NOT responsible for anti-cheat bans, the client has not been thoroughly tested yet and is still deep in development.
+**I am NOT responsible for anti-cheat bans, the client has not been thoroughly tested yet and is still deep in development.**

 ## Minecraft version support